EICR Requirements UK 2026 (5-Year Rule, £30k Penalty)

 EICR requirements for private landlords in England, inspection intervals, satisfactory reports, C1/C2/FI, tenant copies and civil penalties.

-EICRs are mandatory every 5 years on every private rental in England — miss it and the maximum fine per property is £30,000.
+EICRs are mandatory every 5 years on every private rental in England.
+Miss it and the fine reaches £30,000 per property.
 C1/C2/FI codes, 28-day fix windows, tenant copy rules and what local authorities actually enforce in 2026.

 Typical EICR cost UK 2026: £150–£300 for a 2-bed flat, £200–£500 for a 4-bed house, plus remedial works (£100–£3,000).
 Skipping it = up to £30,000 fine per property.
 British Gas vs local electrician compared.

-An expired EICR exposes you to a £30,000 fine, invalidates your Section 21 notice and could leave you criminally liable.
+An expired EICR exposes you to a £30,000 fine, undermines any Section 8 possession claim and could leave you criminally liable.
 Here's what landlords must do immediately.